 When should GeneSight testing be used with caution?

 While additional utility may be gained for treatment-naïve patients, this population has not been studied.
 Thus, the GeneSight test is intended for patients who are currently failing or have failed at least their initial prescribed behavioral health medication.

 Patients who have failed numerous medications in multiple medication classes:

 Difficult-to-treat patients who have failed numerous medication trials in multiple medication classes are often highly complex, with multiple medical and psychiatric comorbidities that may obscure medication response.
 The GeneSight test may be able to explain why the patient has failed past medication trials.
 This may validate patient experience for those who have struggled with medication response.
 The GeneSight test may also be able to identify medications that may have been prescribed at sub-optimal doses, which could lead a healthcare provider to re-try a medication at an adjusted dose.

 Liver transplant patients:

 A transplanted liver will have the DNA (and consequent enzyme expression) of the donor, while the GeneSight test looks at the DNA of the recipient.
 The pharmacodynamic portion of the GeneSight test, which includes 5 genes on GeneSight Psychotropic, will still provide accurate information for these patients.
 However, they will not gain useful information from the pharmacokinetic portion of the GeneSight test.
 Since the GeneSight algorithm depends on the outcome of both pharmacokinetic and pharmacodynamic genes, the interpretive pages of the GeneSight report, which separate medications into the green, yellow, and red categories, may not be used.
-Therefore, a liver transplant patient should only consider having the GeneSight test if benefit can be gained from the results of the pharmacodynamic genes.
+Therefore, a liver transplant patient should only consider having the GeneSight test if their healthcare provider believes benefit can be gained from the results of the pharmacodynamic genes.